Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Summary and conclusions

-$\bullet$ The detection rate in the proprietary data is $100\%$.
+- The detection rate in the proprietary data is $100\%$.
 This decreases to $94\%$ in LoTSS and even lower values in the other archival data, due to sensitivity limitations.

-$\bullet$ The derived radio luminosities (with median values 23.28, 22.70, 22.43 W/Hz at 145 MHz, 1.5 GHz and 6 GHz respectively, see Fig.~\ref{fig:GHzspixes}), together with the radio loudness parameter computed by exploiting the available X-ray data, suggest that the sources can be classified as radio quiet or intermediate.
+- The derived radio luminosities (with median values 23.28, 22.70, 22.43 W/Hz at 145 MHz, 1.5 GHz, and 6 GHz respectively; see Fig.~\ref{fig:GHzspixes}), together with the radio loudness parameter computed by exploiting the available X-ray data, suggest that the sources can be classified as RQ or intermediate.

-$\bullet$ The morphological classifications based on JVLA 6-GHz and LoTSS images are consistent, revealing twelve unresolved sources and ten resolved ones.
-For the unresolved sources, upper limits on the emission extension range from $\sim1$ kpc to $<10$ kpc, therefore winds or low-power jets at sub-kpc/kpc scales, if present, could not be resolved.
-The resolved sources have linear sizes from $\sim10$ kpc up to 1000s kpc.
+- The morphological classifications based on JVLA 6-GHz and LoTSS images are consistent, revealing twelve unresolved sources and ten resolved ones.
+For the unresolved sources, the upper limits of the emission extension range from $\sim1$ kpc to $<10$ kpc, therefore winds or low-power jets at sub-kpc and/or kpc scales, if present, could not be resolved.
+The resolved sources have linear sizes from $\sim10$ kpc to 1000s kpc.
 One source, PG1425+267, is a Giant Radio QSO, extending for more than 1000 kpc (Fig.~\ref{img:MC}).
 This previously unidentified object is a serendipitous discovery of this work, which may be worth a detailed investigation in the future (see also Fig.~\ref{fig:PD}).

-$\bullet$ The radio SEDs, the radio color-color plots and the spectral curvature (Fig.~\ref{fig:GHzspixes}, left and middle) highlight a variety of spectral shapes, from simple power-laws, suggestive of an optically thin emitting plasma, to inverted and broken spectra, indicating the presence of an optically thick component dominating either at lower or higher frequencies (see Fig.~\ref{fig:colorcolor}).
-This is hint of different mechanisms at the origin of the radio emission.
+- The radio SEDs, the radio colour-colour plots, and the spectral curvature (Fig.~\ref{fig:GHzspixes}, left and middle) highlight a variety of spectral shapes, from simple power-laws, suggestive of an optically thin emitting plasma, to inverted and broken spectra, indicating the presence of an optically thick component dominating either at lower or higher frequencies (see Fig.~\ref{fig:colorcolor}).
+This is a hint of different mechanisms at the origin of the radio emission.

-$\bullet$ Interestingly, six out of the seven UFO hosts show extended radio emission with steep spectra, consistent with outflowing optically thin plasma.
+- Interestingly, six out of the seven UFO hosts show extended radio emission with steep spectra, consistent with outflowing optically thin plasma.
 While more robust conclusions require larger statistics and in-depth analysis, this may hint at a connection between the two phases, or simply reflect a more suitable environment for producing both phenomena.